benlau/sketchqml/README.md

-SketchQML - Export to a QML file in SketchApp
+SketchQML - Exporting QML in SketchApp
 ===========================

 It is a plugin for SketchApp to export an artboard to a QML file.